 - Oversized Books - for all extra-large books.
 Located on the south side of the 3rd floor, past the Stacks/General Book area.

-- Graduate Study Room - available for graduate students, see Circulation for access.
-Located on the west side of the 3rd floor.
+- Graduate and Honors Study Carrel Room - available for graduate students, contact Circulation at (443) 885-3477 or firstname.lastname@example.org for access..
+Located in room 311 on the west side of the 3rd floor.

 - Faculty/Graduate Individual Reading and Study Rooms - available for faculty & graduate students, by reservation only.
 Students must talk to the library admin office (there is a waiting list, reserved for a year at a time).
+Contact the office at (443) 884-3478 or in Room 312.
 Located on the southwest side of the 3rd floor.

 Quiet Zone Policies